-(6) Investment includes fund of funds which have been valued using the NAV per share for the fund.
-Investments representing 92% of the fair value of the investment at NAV (excluding cash) do not have redemption provisions and distributions will be made as the underlying investments are liquidated.
+(7) Investment includes fund of funds which have been valued using the NAV per share for the fund.
+Investments representing 33.6% of the fair value do not have redemption provisions and distributions will be made as the underlying investments are liquidated.

-(7) Investment includes real estate funds that primarily invest in real estate, including commercial, residential and industrial, and real estate financing.
+- (8) Investment includes real estate funds that primarily invest in real estate, including commercial, residential, industrial, and real estate financing.
 Investments are located in North America, Asia and Europe.
 The investments have been valued using the NAV per share for the fund.
-The majority of these investments are in close end funds and cannot be redeemed.
+Approximately one half of these investments are in close-end funds and cannot be redeemed.
+Investments representing 52.6% of the fair value are open ended, and require redemption notice ranging from 0 to 90 days.
+Investments representing 5.2% of the fair value have lock periods of 24 months.
 Distributions from each fund will be received as the underlying investments are liquidated.
-It is expected that the funds will be liquidated over the next 2-13 years.

-(8) Investment includes 4 separate private equity funds, each utilizing various strategies as listed.
+It is expected that the funds will be liquidated over the next 1-19 years. - (9) Investment includes 4 separate private equity funds and direct investments in limited partnerships, each utilizing various strategies as listed.
 There are no redemption provisions with the investment funds, distributions will be made as the underlying investments are liquidated.
 The underlying assets are expected to be liquidated over the next 10-15 years.
-The underlying investments are within various industries including communications, consumer services, distressed debt, diversified, energy, financial services, healthcare, manufacturing, software and technology.

-(9) Investment includes two externally managed funds with 50% of the fair value of the investment subject to a redemption notice of 5 days and 50% subject to a redemption notice of 15 days.
+The underlying investments are within various industries including communications, consumer services, distressed debt, diversified, energy, financial services, healthcare, manufacturing, software and technology. - (10) Investment includes two externally managed funds with 50% of the fair value of the investment subject to a redemption notice of 5 days and 50% subject to a redemption notice of 15 days.

-(10) Investment includes two externally managed funds which have been valued using the NAV.
+(11) Investment includes two externally managed funds which have been valued using the NAV.